Soliton-like solutions of the Camassa--Holm equation with variable coefficients and a small dispersion: Two-phase soliton-like solutions

 The two soliton-like waves described by the two-phase soliton-like solution exhibit a nonlinear interaction, after which they separate and resume independent propagation.
 For convenience, we suppose that the point $ t = 0 $ corresponds to this moment.

-The functions $ u_j(x, t) $, $ j \ge 0 $, form the regular part of asymptotics \eqref{two-phase-soliton-like} and they represent the background components of the wave propagation.
-As before, these functions satisfy the system \eqref{reg_part_0}, \eqref{reg_part_j} solvability of which are discussed in Subsection 2.2.
+The functions $ u_j(x, t) $, $ j = 0, 1, \ldots $, form the regular part of asymptotics \eqref{two-phase-soliton-like} and they represent the background components of the wave propagation.
+As before, these functions satisfy the system \eqref{reg_part_0}, \eqref{reg_part_j} solvability of which are discussed in Section~\ref{section2.2}.

-In contrast, the functions $ V_j $, $ j \ge 0 $, form the singular part of the asymptotics and are introduced to capture the soliton characteristics of the two-phase soliton-like solution.
+In contrast, the functions $ V_j $, $ j = 0, 1, \ldots $, form the singular part of the asymptotics and are introduced to capture the soliton characteristics of the two-phase soliton-like solution.
 They are defined as solutions of certain partial differential equations and are written through the phase functions, $ \varphi_k $, $ k =1, 2 $, each of which determines a phase curve